 Now there is the question:

-How can you calculate the cross sectional area (slice plane) A
+How can we calculate the cross sectional area (slice plane) A

 from the wire diameter d and vice versa?